 My instructions, for the mutual benefit of you and your new puppy, are to take TIME . . .

 TIME . . . to play with your puppy individually!
-Spend time, just the two of you, to love your puppy and share personal affection.
+Spend time, just the two of you, to share experiences and personal affection.

 TIME . . . to teach your puppy good manners!
 Take your puppy to obedience class and help your puppy learn how to become a well-behaved dog, welcome everywhere.

-TIME . . . to use patient, firm, consistent training regarding household rules and housebreaking!
+TIME . . . to use patient, firm and consistent training regarding household rules and housebreaking!

 TIME . . . to well socialize your puppy, visiting different places and meeting different people!

-TIME . . . to keep your puppy clean and well-groomed, a healthy and lovely example of the breed who turns heads wherever you go together!
+TIME . . . to keep your puppy clean and well-groomed, a healthy and lovely example of the breed that turns heads wherever you go together!